User Defined Java Expression

 location != null && location.length()>2 ? location.substring(0, location.length()-2).trim() : location

 The following example returns 1 when abc is within the source string, otherwise 2.
 It returns also 2 when the source string is null.
-The return values could be of value type Integer.
+If you prefer the return values to be of value type Integer, use "new Long(1)" and "new Long(2)".